 Using the distinctions in the table, the term "sex difference" refers to sexually dimorphic adaptations, regardless of whether cultural socialization is basically the same, or different, for males and females with respect to the trait.

 The term "gender difference" would refer to those average group differences between men and women that are likely due to sexually monomorphic psychological adaptations combined with culturally dimorphic socialization.
 (Or, we may eventually find that they may be distant byproducts of sexually dimorphic adaptations.)
 For example, the tendency to wear trousers or dresses, cutting one's hair short or long, or wearing makeup are not likely to be directly due to sexually dimorphic psychological adaptations.
 We would expect gender differences to be more variable across time and cultures than sex differences.

 Even with these new definitions, there is a fairly large gray area between sex differences and gender differences.
 Future research may untangle some of these distinctions, including "motherese" (the tendency of mothers to talk "baby talk" to their infants), childhood toy preferences, and occupational choice.
-For example, is the male preponderance in high-risk occupations (race car driver, firefighter, etc.) due to greater male preferences to take physical risks—a psychological adaptation resulting from ancestral intra-sexual competition?
-Of course, there is no "gene for" becoming a fire fighter or race car driver, but there are likely genetic differences between the sexes that predispose males to take more risks, and thus men may be more likely to prefer occupations in which these preferences can be expressed.
+For example, is the male preponderance in high-risk occupations such as race car driving due to greater male preferences to take physical risks—a psychological adaptation resulting from ancestral intra-sexual competition?
+Of course, there is no "gene for" becoming a firefighter or race car driver, but there are likely genetic differences between the sexes that predispose males to take more risks, and thus men may be more likely to prefer occupations in which these preferences can be expressed.